ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis/single-node_deployment.md

 ---
 ##  Redis deployment configurations

 Getting Redis up and running with the default out of box configuration file is straightforward and easy.
-However, this default configuration is most likely under optimized.
-For learning purposes, you can start with the default  [redis.conf](https://redis.io/docs/management/config-file/) file.
-Alternatively, you can configure Redis servers by [passing arguments via the command line](https://redis.io/docs/management/config/#passing-arguments-via-the-command-line) when fewer configuration variables need to be set.
 Once you have it working, we recommend to follow the [Learn how to Tune Redis](/learning-paths/servers-and-cloud-computing/redis_tune/) learning path to improve Redis performance.

 ### Single node configuration
 By default Redis runs on localhost (`127.0.0.1`) on port **6379**.
 As a result, port **6379** becomes unavailable for binding with the public IP of the remote server.
 You need to set the bind configuration option in the **redis.conf** file to `0.0.0.0`.